houcha/asm-practise/README.md

 # Password hacking
 This task is considered to implement DOS password checker in Turbo Assembler.
-However, I should have left some weak places in such a way that it would be possible to hack it and pass a check successfully.
+However, I have left some weak places in such a way that it would be possible to hack it and pass a check successfully.

 <img src="pictures/first.png">

+`PASSWORD.COM` is executable, intending can try their hands.

+**Good luck!**

+## Solution

 > There is a silenced moment that I don't want to stop at: hash.
 It's really primitive and has (I suppose) many collisions, so unusable in real application.
 However, it seems suitable for this task.
 (At least I didn't manage to find out a password by hash without brute force with exponential growth).
 See C analogue in `hash.c` file.